mmazeika/glc/README.md

 CIFAR:
 `python train_<method>.py --gold_fraction $1 --corruption_prob $2 --corruption_type $3`

 Change 'dataset', 'method', and the command line arguments to specify the experiment to be run.
-The non-CIFAR scripts will return percent accuracies for all gold fractions and corruption probabilities, while the CIFAR scripts only give one accuracy value at a time.
+The non-CIFAR scripts return percent accuracies for all gold fractions and corruption probabilities, while the CIFAR scripts only give one accuracy value at a time.
 Area under the error curve can be obtained by running numpy.trapz on the list of percent errors for corruption probabilities from 0.1 to 1.0 inclusive.

 ## Citation